-In the only state of Rajasthan, you will find the Blue City, the Golden City, and the Pink City, a burst of colors, scenic views and majestic forts, one of the jewels of Indian tourism.
+In the only state of Rajasthan, you will find the Blue City, the Golden City, and the Pink City, a burst of colors, scenic views and majestic forts, one of the jewels of Indian tourism and one of the best places in India for solo female travellers.
 This article will reveal our best suggestions of the things to do in Jaipur, the Pink City of northern India, with its colorful palaces and diverse handicraft.

 Places to visit in Jaipur

 Amer (Amber) Fort, also known as Amer Palace, is definitely one of the first places to visit in Jaipur.
 Located in the town of Amber, some 11 km from Jaipur, please don’t climb the hill by riding an elephant.
 They say it’s how the Raj used to reach the fort but let’s be honest, will this really give us a royal feel or look?
 No, it will just break the elephant’s spine.
 There’s a much more convenient way to climb to the beautiful Amer Fort: by car.